§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

 Developer shall notify Mifflinburg in writing to request approval of substantial completion.

-Mifflinburg's Engineer shall conduct an inspection and advise the developer in writing affirming or denying substantial completion of the project within 10 days of the receipt of developer's request.
+Mifflinburg's Engineer shall conduct an inspection and advise the developer in writing affirming or denying substantial completion of the project within 10 days of the receipt of the developer's request.

 A punch list of items remaining to be completed will be provided by Mifflinburg to the requestor.